FDR0903/jmp-talk/slides.md

 * $\left(N_t^b\right)_{t\in[0,T]}$ and $\left(N_t^a\right)_{t\in[0,T]}$: counting processes for the number of sell and buy orders filled by the pool

-* The dynamics of the DLP reserves:
+* The dynamics of the DLP reserves
 $$
 d y_{t}=\,\zeta\, d N_{t}^{b}-\zeta\, d N_{t}^{a}
 $$